Current as of June 2020 | Download print version (in PDF)

 An Act is not considered in force until such a date is set and published in the Kenya Gazette.
 Accordingly, the PBO Act (Section 70) will repeal the NGO Act once the former’s commencement date is published; until then, however, the NGO Act remains the applicable law governing the registration of NGOs.

 In addition, since the passage of the PBO Act, the Government has made several unsuccessful attempts to amend it, including by proposing new restrictions on PBOs’ access to foreign funding.
 As such, the provisions of the PBO Act may be subject to change before its commencement.

-The NGO Board is continuing to register NGOs under the NGO Act, on the grounds that a commencement date for the PBO Act has not yet been published.
-If indeed the PBO Act has commenced (even though no commencement date has been announced) and therefore repealed the NGO Act, then the current registration of NGOs under the NGO Act may be subject to challenge.
-The PBO Act is meant to repeal the NGO Act so that, among other changes, all NGOs which are on the appointed day registered in Kenya under the NGO Act shall be deemed to be provisionally registered as PBOs and have up to one year from the appointed date to seek registration as a PBO under the new Act.
+The NGO Board continues to register NGOs under the NGO Act, on the grounds that a commencement date for the PBO Act has not yet been published.
+If the PBO Act is eventually deemed to have commenced, then the current registration of NGOs under the NGO Act may be subject to challenge.
+The PBO Act is meant to repeal the NGO Act so that all NGOs which are registered in Kenya under the NGO Act shall be deemed to be provisionally registered as PBOs and have up to one year from the appointed date to seek registration as a PBO under the new Act.